OSDeploy/GitBook/osbuilder/knowledge/offline-servicing.md

 ![](/assets/2018-07-19_1-50-50.jpg)

-If you do not perform this step, OS Updates will probably fail.
-Additionally, if you update the Install.wim and not the Sources directory on the OS Media, you will not be able to create an ISO and image with.
+If you do not perform this step, Operating System Upgrades will probably fail.
+Additionally, if you update the Install.wim and not the Sources directory on the OS Media, you will not be able to create an ISO to image from \(or a bootable USB\).
 This causes a mismatch as detailed in this link from Microsoft

 [https://support.microsoft.com/en-us/help/4041170/windows-installation-cannot-find-driver-boot-wim](https://support.microsoft.com/en-us/help/4041170/windows-installation-cannot-find-driver-boot-wim)